 A Welcoming Speech Delivered by H.E.
 Astari Rasjid (The Indonesian Ambassador to Bulgaria)

 As an effort to curb the effect of greenhouse gas emission, the Indonesian government sets out to achieve 23% renewable energy use by 2025 and 31% by 2050.
-To achieve this target, International Power Supply (IPS), as one of the leading manufacturers of energy conversion technologies presents today, delivers a serious commitment to expand its business network in Indonesia.
+To achieve this target, International Power Supply (IPS), as one of the leading manufacturers of energy conversion technologies presents today, delivers a serious commitment to expanding its business network in Indonesia.
 IPS’ first project in Indonesia was implemented in Solo and specifically tailored to meet the requirement of a hybrid and off-grid power system.
-Both indirect and direct investment plays an important role in assuring the sustainability of economic growth, thus, President Joko Widodo is pleased to welcome any foreign companies to initiate such energy project in the country.
-However, the technology imported to Indonesia should be environmentally friendly and used as much of skilled Indonesian workers as possible.
+Both indirect and direct investment plays an important role in assuring the sustainability of economic growth, thus, President Joko Widodo is pleased to welcome any foreign companies to initiate such energy projects in the country.
+However, the technology imported to Indonesia should be environmentally friendly and used as much skilled Indonesian workers as possible.
 Even then, actions to enhance the skill of those domestic workers and transfer of technology are obligatory for any foreign businesses operating in Indonesia.